-- Immediately notifying the issuing financial institution of any lost, stolen, or damaged card; suspected fraud; disputed transactions; and address change; telephone 1-800-270-7760.
+- Immediately notifying the issuing financial institution of a lost, stolen, or damaged card; suspected fraud; disputed transactions; and address change; telephone 1-800-270-7760.

-- Returning the card to the department or the University Travel Charge Card Administrator in Travel Services immediately upon request or upon termination of employment.
+- Returning the card to the department or the University Travel Charge Card Administrator in Travel Services immediately upon request or upon separation of employment.

 The department is responsible for: